tvkpz/tvkpz.github.io/_posts/2017-09-23-Tensorflow-Serving-Part-1.md

 The entry point for the tensorflow_model_server is the file main.cc (model_servers/main.cc) which accepts a set of flags (minimally the model_name, model_base_path and the port) which define the default behaviour of the server.
 The main.cc uses this information to create a server_model_config proto.
 Then it creates a ServerCore (ref Fig. 1) using this proto to start a service instance.

 Figure 1 reproduces the TFS architecture/block level control flow diagram [TFS-arch](https://www.tensorflow.org/serving/architecture_overview) with overlapping references to the functions from the code base that handles each of these blocks.
 <p align="center">
   <img src="https://github.com/tvkpz/tvkpz.github.io/tree/master/_posts/images/Figure1.jpg" width=676 height=450>
 </p>
+Figure 1.
+TFS architecture mapped with essential functions from code base.